 The defendants will come up with various objections and counter-claims so that you may be forced to give up on your claim or accept a much smaller amount of settlement.

 This is where a good lawyer can help you.
 Reliable lawyers work with you during consultations to identify the at fault party, bring together all the relevant evidence, and pursue compensation.
 Personal injury attorneys are well aware of how such claims work, and they know how to counter the underhanded tactics of the other side.
 So a lawyer by your side can be immensely helpful.

-Here at Calhoun, Meredith, and Sims, PLLC, we have been offering consultations and serving clients in Houston and neighboring areas for a long time.
+Here at Calhoun Meredith, we have been offering consultations and serving clients in Houston and neighboring areas for a long time.
 Our world-class lawyers have many decades of experience between themselves.
 When we take up your claim, our aim is to get you the compensation that you deserve.
 In doing so, we go the extra mile and stay with you even if the claim turns into a personal injury lawsuit.
 Call us today to schedule a free session with our attorneys.